jakogut/balena-netboot-provisioner/README.md

-# balena-pxe-boot
+# balena-netboot-provisioner

-Effortlessly provision your new devices with balenaOS unattended over the network using the PXE protocol.
+Effortlessly provision your new devices with balenaOS unattended over the network.

 ## Deploying